Lorencetti/Lucas_Lorencetti/README.md

   - Article title
   - Publication date
   - Description
-  - Picture filename
+  - Patch to the downloaded picture (if it exists)
   - Count of search phrases
-  - Monetary values mentioned in the text
+  - Is there monetary values mentioned in the text?
+(True of False)

 ### Parameters